alexelkinx/iot-essentials/README.md

 ### Project Overview

-In **Lab 3**, I developed a **FreeRTOS Multitasking Example** that demonstrates multitasking with FreeRTOS by blinking multiple LEDs at different frequencies.
+In **Lab 3**, I developed a **FreeRTOS Multitasking application** that demonstrates multitasking with FreeRTOS by blinking multiple LEDs at different frequencies.
 This lab covers the creation and management of multiple tasks in FreeRTOS.

 ### Key Features: